Maurice Clark Site (44ST174)

 earthenware (n=403), pearlware (n=365), whiteware (n=181), Rhenish blue and gray stoneware (n=164), slipware (n=123),

 and porcelain (n=102).
-The refined earthenwares, including the creamware, pearlware, whiteware, and other post-1730
+The refined earthenwares, including creamware, pearlware, whiteware, and other post-1730

-materials are associated with a Washington period slave quarter located just south of the Maurice Clark house,
+materials, are associated with a Washington-period quarter housing enslaved laborers located just south of the Maurice Clark house,

 and not with the Maurice Clark house.